 A brief history of Knole

 Knole feels almost weighed down by its own history – six centuries of it.
-People are impressed by all the absolutes of Knole: its enormous size, the number of rooms, its completeness.
+People are often impressed by all the absolutes of Knole: its enormous size, the number of rooms, its completeness.
 But those who live, work and visit here love its quiet dignity, its almost melancholy feel – the grandeur has passed but its old, glinting beauty remains.

 Knole and the Sackvilles